 Cafés are also another great place to meet girls who aren’t necessarily looking for a boyfriend, but will be curious about the gringo sitting beside them having lunch and not falling around drunk at a party.

 These are the perfect opportunities to smile, and hit them with a friendly “Olá, bom dia” before inviting at least one of them to join you for a coffee and some friendly conversation.
 Then it’s up to you to convince them that you’re the perfect guy for them.

 We normally give you a breakdown of the different ranges of hotels you can book into first, and then discuss hostels as a backup.
 You should consider using a hostel as part of your dating plan, at least for the first few nights of your stay.
 You are staying for the entire week, right?
 Good.
 Otherwise, you’re wasting your time.

 Anyway, back to hostels – these are great places to stay in Rio because you’ll be forced into social situations, whether you like it or not.
 The fact they’re also a whole lot cheaper than hotel rooms is an added bonus, although even hostel prices skyrocket during Carnaval.

 Now to the hotels.
 Unless you book several months in advance you can expect to pay 3x – 5x the normal rate for a hotel room in Rio during the Carnival.
 So the $100 per night hotel rooms become $400 per night hotel rooms, and when you get into 5-star accommodation territory you’re going to drop at least $800 per night for your room.

 Per night – that’s not a typo!
-Oh, and some of the hotels won’t allow you to bring “guests” back to you room at 3am.
+Oh, and some of the hotels won’t allow you to bring “guests” back to your room at 3 am.
 Just so you know.

 Another thing to watch out for when booking a hotel room here is that none of the hotels here are interested in bookings of a few days.
 You’re either paying for at least a 5-day stay, or you’ll have to find someplace else to sleep at night.